Weather Alert: Heavy rain, potential flooding Tuesday afternoon and evening

 By Terry Eliasen, Meteorologist, WBZ-TV Exec.
 Weather Producer

-BOSTON - The WBZ Weather Team is issuing a NEXT Weather Alert starting Monday at 5pm for the potential of some flooding rainfall Tuesday.
+BOSTON - The WBZ Weather Team is issuing a NEXT Weather Alert for the potential of some flooding rainfall Tuesday.

 The National Weather Service has issued a flood watch for portions of our area Tuesday afternoon and evening.

-Areas in the flood watch include most of Worcester County, northwestern Middlesex County, Hillsborough County in southern New Hampshire and all of Western MA and Vermont.
+Areas in the flood watch include most of Worcester County, northwestern Middlesex County, Hillsborough County in southern New Hampshire and all of Western Massachusetts and Vermont.

 TIMING:

-Eastern MA is unlikely to receive any significant heavy rainfall but may get some of the remnant showers later Tuesday evening.
+Eastern Mass. is unlikely to receive any significant heavy rainfall but may get some of the remnant showers later Tuesday evening.

 IMPACTS: